RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_user_interface_bil.md

 using System.Windows.Forms;
 using Sdl.FileTypeSupport.Framework.Core.Settings;

 namespace Sdk.FileTypeSupport.Samples.WordArtVerifier
 {
     /// <summary>
-    /// Implements theuUser interface through which the settings of the verification plug-in
+    /// Implements the user interface through which the verification plug-in settings are
-    /// are configured, i.e. the maximum word count and enabling / disabling the verification.
+    /// configured: the maximum word count and enabling/disabling verification.
     /// </summary>
     public partial class SettingsUI : UserControl, IFileTypeSettingsAware<VerifierSettings>
     {
         /// <summary>
         /// Create a settings object based on the VerifierSettings class.
         /// </summary>
-        #region "SettingsObject"
         VerifierSettings _settings;
-        #endregion

         /// <summary>
-        /// Initalize the user interface control by setting it to the
+        /// Initialize the user interface control by setting it to the value
-        /// setting value stored in the settings bundle.
+        /// stored in the settings bundle.
         /// </summary>
         public SettingsUI()
         {